Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Benchmark: Uniform Sampling and Deflation

-To evaluate the performance of Algorithm \ref{alg:matrixgwalgorithm2}, it is interesting to compare its performance to a naive baseline where we draw $\bm{Q}$ uniformly from the set of semi-orthogonal matrices {i.e., sample $\bm{Q}$ from the Haar measure \citep{meckes2019random}}.
+We consider a naive baseline where we draw $\bm{Q}$ uniformly from the set of semi-orthogonal matrices.
 Note that this is analogous to generating i.i.d.
-Bernoulli vectors in binary quadratic optimization, which achieves a $1/2$ approximation ratio in the Max-Cut case: \begin{proposition} Let $\bm{Q} \in \mathbb{R}^{n \times m}$ be distributed uniformly over $\{ \bm{U} \in \mathbb{R}^{n \times m} \: : \: \bm{U}^\top \bm{U} = \bm{I}_m \}$.
-We have
+Bernoulli vectors in BQO, which achieves a $1/2$ approximation ratio in the Max-Cut case {\citep[e.g.,][Theorem 5.3]{williamson2011design}}.